cmiles/PiSlicedDayPhotos/README.md

 Sunrise and Sunset are always photographed - you can also specify:
  - How many photographs you want between Sunrise and Sunset (during the day - 0 is valid)
- - How many photographs you want between Sunset and Sunrise (during the day - 0 is valid)
+ - How many photographs you want between Sunset and Sunrise (during the night - 0 is valid)
  - Times relative to sunrise and sunset - for example Sunrise+10 for a photograph 10 minutes after Sunrise
  - Clock Times